Skip to content

 Tactically neutral

 • Forecasting geopolitics is difficult and always requires a degree of humility.
-As a result, we curtail the tracking error in our portfolios and reduce equity risk, as we await greater clarity.
+As a result, we strive to curtail the tracking error in our portfolios and reduce equity risk, as we await greater clarity.

-• Sentiment and positioning have retreated to more normal levels, supporting risk assets and mitigating the ongoing valuations debate.
+• Sentiment and positioning have retreated to more attractive levels, supporting risk assets, while corporate fundamentals are relatively supportive.

 Neutralizing government bonds

-• In Europe and the United Kingdom, we expect demand destruction to play a greater role in monetary policy decisions than inflation.
-Markets have overreacted to energy price concerns, in our view.
+• We expect demand destruction to play a greater role in monetary policy decisions than inflation.

-• Resilient US growth and sticky inflation is challenging market expectations for Fed easing.
+• Resilient US growth and sticky inflation make Federal Reserve (Fed) easing less likely, in our view.
 As a result, we stay underweight US duration.

 IMPORTANT LEGAL INFORMATION